xm1701/bcPRS/README.md

 1) GWAS summary statistics of trait 1.
 Regular full GWAS summary statistics dataset available from GWAS data consortium, such as GWAS catalog https://www.ebi.ac.uk/gwas/downloads/summary-statistics.
+For example, below is the GWAS summary statistics of trait 1

+trait1_sumstat.txt

+head trait1_sumstat.txt

+CHR	SNP	POS	A1	A2	N	AF1	BETA	SE	P
+1	rs4970383	838555	A	C	49916	0.24401	17.1263	12.91	0.184642
+1	rs4475691	846808	T	C	49786	0.197819	21.5965	13.9218	0.120837
+1	rs1806509	853954	C	A	49813	0.391651	2.93812	11.3133	0.795091
+...

+And we will need the following columns: snpid, A1, A2, Beta

+awk 'NR>1{{print $2, $4, $5, $8}}' < trait1_sumstat.txt > trait1_sumstat_prs.txt

 2) Sample size of the above GWAS.
 Such information is typically available along with the GWAS summary statistics dataset or can be found in the reference paper.
+In the above example, the column "N" provides this information (n~50k).

 3) Individual-level genetic data of trait 2.
 This is the in-house individual-level GWAS dataset that you have access to.
+We assume your data is in plink binary format (.bim/fam/bed).

 4) SNP heritability estimator of the two traits.
+For example, if you have access to the individual-level GWAS data, the heritability can be estimated using the GREML method https://cnsgenomics.com/software/gcta/#Overview.

+If individual-level GWAS data are not available, you can also estimate the heritability using, for example, https://github.com/bulik/ldsc, with summary-level GWAS data.

-For example, the heritability estimated using the GREML method https://cnsgenomics.com/software/gcta/#Overview.
-The GREML estimator of many complex traits have been made publicly available, such as from https://nealelab.github.io/UKBB_ldsc/ and https://atlas.ctglab.nl/.
+In addition, the GREML estimator of many complex traits have been made publicly available, such as from https://nealelab.github.io/UKBB_ldsc/ and https://atlas.ctglab.nl/.

 5) Number of independent genetic variants.
 This can be obtained by performing LD-based prunning or clumping via plink (https://www.cog-genomics.org/plink2/) on your individual-level genetic data.